 After failing his fellow students in a Lion Dance competition, Dragon (Jackie Chan) is sent away from his school in disgrace, on the condition that he must find his errant brother.
 Much ...

-Shing Lung (Jackie Chan) is a youngster, living in a remote vllage with his grandfather who teaches him Kong-Fu (naturally).
+Shing Lung (Jackie Chan) is a youngster, living in a remote village with his grandfather who teaches him Kung-Fu.
 He keeps getting into fights, even though his grandfather warns him not to ...
 See full summary »

 After failing his fellow students in a Lion Dance competition, Dragon (Jackie Chan) is sent away from his school in disgrace, on the condition that he must find his errant brother.
 Much martial arts mayhem and mistaken-identity silliness ensue.Written by

 Serdar Yegulalp <email@example.com>

 7 of 8 people found this review helpful.

 Was this review helpful to you?